LoLab-MSM/Gleipnir/README.md

 ```

 #### MultiNest
-If you want to run Nested Sampling simulations using MultiNest via the  MultiNestNestedSampling class from the gleipnir.multinest module, then you will need to install [PyMultiNest](https://github.com/JohannesBuchner/PyMultiNest) and [MultiNest](https://github.com/JohannesBuchner/MultiNest).
+If you want to run Nested Sampling simulations using Gleipnir's MultiNest interface class object, MultiNestNestedSampling (from the gleipnir.multinest module), then you will need to install [PyMultiNest](https://github.com/JohannesBuchner/PyMultiNest) and [MultiNest](https://github.com/JohannesBuchner/MultiNest).
 Build and install instructions for getting PyMultiNest and MultiNest from source can be found at:
 http://johannesbuchner.github.io/PyMultiNest/install.html

 PyMultiNest is available on PyPI: